Gabelloide/Utilitaire_Spotify/README.md

 docker-compose up --build
 ```

+**Examples passwords, users and ports are provided in the docker-compose file.
+You can change them if you want.**

 Docker will launch MySQL, PHPMyAdmin, and the server.
 You can access PHPMyAdmin on `localhost:8080` and the server ports are exposed, you can see them in the Dockerfile & docker-compose file.
 You can then launch a client with matching ports (see earlier).
 If docker is running on the same machine, server address is `localhost`, otherwise you need to provide the IP address of the server.